rlagksruf16/Algorithm_Everyday/README.md

 # Algorithm_Study
-The questions and answers that I solved
+The questions and answers that I solved.